duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   ActionController::Base.helpers.humanized_money_with_symbol amount
   ActionController::Base.helpers.time_ago_in_words Time.zone.now
   ActionController::Base.helpers.distance_of_time_in_words 1.day
+  ActionController::Base.helpers.distance_of_time_in_words i.completed_at -
+  i.started_at, include_seconds: true
+  ActionController::Base.helpers.number_with_delimiter 1234

   # no need to use ActionView::Base.new but just for reference
   # ActionView::Base.new.number_to_human 123123 # 123 Thousand